jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.33 NumInflowingNeighbours

-Computes the number of inflowing neighbours to each cell in an input DEM based on the D8 algorithm..
+Computes the number of inflowing neighbours to each cell in an input DEM based on the D8 algorithm.

 *Parameters*: